If you’re looking to get your small business running or sustained, learn how you can use a HELOC for your small business

 Granted, a HELOC is only one of the loan types that you can take out to start your small business.
 But most of these, from a personal loan to a cash advance, still require W2 forms.
 The payday loan doesn’t, but it comes with an astronomical APR – approximately 400 percent.

 In the past, the only way you could get your home equity without taking out a loan was to sell your home and move out.
-But who wants to be looking for a new house and packing to move while starting a new business?
+But who wants to be looking for a new primary residence and packing to move while starting a new business?

 There’s a better way.

-It's called Sell and Stay by EasyKnock, and it allows you to sell your home but keep living in it.
-It's not a loan, so you don't have to put your home on the line to get your equity.
-Also, there's no need to submit a W2 or even a tax return, so it's significantly more accessible to small business owners.
+It’s called Sell & Stay, a sale-leaseback program by EasyKnock, and it allows you to sell your home but keep living in it.
+It’s not a loan, so you don’t have to put your home on the line to get your equity.
+Also, there’s no need to submit a W2 or even a tax return, so it’s significantly more accessible to small business owners.

-And you can keep paying rent until you're ready to buy back the property or move.
+You can keep paying rent until you’re ready to buy back the property or move.
 Meanwhile, you can focus on growing your business.
 Contact EasyKnock today to find out how to get started.
 Talk to a financial advisor to decide which solution works best for your needs.